jfcere/ngx-markdown/README.md

 ## Demo application

-A demo applicatino can be found inside the `src/app/demo` directory.
+A demo application can be found inside the `src/app/demo` directory.

 The following commands will clone the repository, install npm dependencies and serve the application.